 Under options 1 and 2 as defined above, the NJCLASS loans originated since the inception of the Program in 1991 generally bear interest at initial rates ranging from 2.99% to 8.95%, and option 3 rates have ranged from 4.45% to 9.25%.
-All fixed rate NJCLASS loans for bond issues until the 2017-1 bond issue, with the exception of Consolidation loans, Medical/Dental loans, and the Refi+ loan which was introduced during the 2016-17 academic year, have a step-up rate that is .75% higher than the initial rate.
+All fixed rate NJCLASS loans for bond issues until the 2017-1 bond issue, with the exception of Consolidation loans, Medical/Dental loans, and the Refi+ loan which was introduced during the 2016-17 academic year, have a step-up rate that is 0.75% higher than the initial rate.
 The step-up rate was discontinued for the 2018-1 bond issue.
 For the applicable loans, the step-up rate becomes effective in the 49th month in repayment, with the exception of option 3.

-Beginning in 1997, HESAA began offering a noncredit-based variable rate loan with an annual rate reset and initially a 23-year repayment term to qualifying graduate students.
+Beginning in 1997, HESAA began offering a non-credit-based variable rate loan with an annual rate reset and initially a 23-year repayment term to qualifying graduate students.
 Any variable rate loans funded that were disbursed on June 1, 2001, or later are subject to an interest rate cap of 9%.
 This variable rate program was discontinued in 2006 and replaced by a new fixed rate Graduate/Professional NJCLASS Loan product with a 25-year term.

 In June 2005, HESAA initiated an NJCLASS Consolidation Loan Program that allows existing NJCLASS borrowers who are out of school or withdrawn to consolidate their existing NJCLASS loans.
 The NJCLASS Consolidation Loan offers terms of either 25 or 30 years, depending on the outstanding balance of the loans to be consolidated.
 The interest rate is a blended rate derived from the rates on the underlying loans being consolidated.
-Loans consolidated between June 1, 2010 and May 31, 2016 have an additional 0.25% added to the blended rate.
-Loans consolidated after May 31, 2016 have 0.25% subtracted from the blended interest rate.
+Loans consolidated between June 1, 2010, and May 31, 2019 have an additional 0.25% added to the blended rate.
+Loans consolidated after May 31, 2019, have 0.50% subtracted from the blended interest rate.

 In 2009, the Authority introduced the Med/NJ program, an NJCLASS loan for students working toward a MD, DO, DDS, or DMD degree.
+At June 30, 2023, there still are Med/NJ loans outstanding in the portfolio.
 This program was discontinued in the 2012-13 academic year.